ivicamil/ArxivKit/README.md

 After a query is constructed and configured, `fetch(using:completion:)` or other related methods can be used to construct and run a fetch task.
 If no error occurs, fetch task returns an `ArxivResponse`, a parsed arXiv API atom feed.
 The response stores various metadata and a list of `ArxivEntry` values.
 Each entry stores information about a single arXiv article, such as its title, abstract, authors, PDF link etc.

-Bellow are some of the common use scenarios.
-For detailed explanation of all available APIs, see [ArxivKit Wiki](https://github.com/ivicamil/ArxivKit/wiki).
+Bellow are the examples of few common use scenarios.

 ### Performing Search